Increasing Interest in Aerial Yoga Workouts

 However, many people are looking to start the practice in their own homes and in this instance, getting the correct equipment is essential.
 Doing so will ensure a safe and enjoyable practice.

-Most importantly you will need a basic yoga hammock, or you can do one step further and get a yoga swing – although, you may hear this equipment being referred to as a yoga trapeze, but they are one of the same.
+Most importantly you will need a basic yoga hammock, or you can do one step further and get a yoga swing – although, you may hear this equipment being referred to as a yoga swing, but they are one of the same.

 But the point is, choosing the right aerial fitness equipment is important.